pombredanne/craft-ai-client-python/README.md

     "time_quantum": 100,
     "learning_period": 108000
   },
-  "impervious_kraken" # id for the agent, if undefined a random id is generated )
+  "my_new_agent" # id for the agent, if undefined a random id is generated )
 ```